opennetworkinglab/aether-docs/edge_deployment/vpn_bootstrap.rst

    $ cd $WORKDIR
    $ git clone "ssh://[username]@gerrit.opencord.org:29418/aether-ci-management"

-Add the jobs for the new cluster at the end of the ``cd-pipeline-terraform-ace`` project job list.
+Add the jobs for the new cluster at the end of the ``cd-pipeline-terraform-ace-prd`` project job list.
 Make sure to add both pre-merge and post-merge jobs.
 Note that the cluster name specified here will be used in the rest of the deployment procedure.